Difficulty

 - Measure up 57 inches from the floor.
 Add half the height of the mirror.
 This will determine the top edge of the mirror.
 Mark with a pencil.

-- If the placement of the D-rings on your mirror are identical, measure the distance from the top edge of the frame down to the highest point of the D-ring on one side.
-Use that number to measure down from the center line.
-Mark with a pencil or masking tape.
+- When the placement of the D-rings on your mirror are identical, measure the distance from the top edge of the frame down to the highest point of the D-ring on one side.
+Use this number to measure down from the center line.
+Mark with a pencil or painter’s tape.

 Measure D-Ring Spacing